31 patents in this list

 Fiber-reinforced composite blank for wind turbine blades that enables high stiffness and strength without adding weight or complexity compared to conventional methods.
 The blank has a layered structure with a form core sandwiched between a fiber layer.
 Reinforcing rods are inserted into the form core at angles to reinforce it.
 This provides shear and bending stiffness without needing connecting elements through the entire thickness.
 The rods can be angled to optimize force transfer.
 After curing, the matrix binds the composite layers together.
 This allows making wind turbine blade sections with custom stiffness and strength for load areas without adding weight or complexity compared to conventional methods.

-10. Lightweight and Efficient Vertical Windmill Blade Design with Flexible Sheet Material
+10. Vertical Windmill Blade with Frame Structure and Flexible Sheet Material Covering Cutouts

 Epic Metals Corporation, 2021